 In July 2022, I spent a day in the charming fishing village called Matlacha, Florida.
 My friends and I shopped in the art galleries and enjoyed a wonderful lunch in this quirky seaside town.
 I took my time writing this story, long enough for life in Matlacha to turn upside down.
-Hurricane Ian barreled through Florida on September 28, destroying homes, businesses and the bridge that connected it to the mainland.
+Hurricane Ian barreled through Matlacha on September 28, destroying homes, businesses and the bridge that connected the island to the mainland.

 July 2022 –In color-soaked Florida, the tiny island town of Matlacha stands out.
 In a sun-parched coastal Florida landscape, it’s a jolt to drive in to Matlacha and see vibrant lime, orange and fuchsia cottages.
 But that’s a good kind of jolt.